podhmo/selfish/readme.md

 EOS
 ```

-if you doesn't have github-access-token. [here](https://github.com/settings/tokens)
+if you don't have github-access-token. [here](https://github.com/settings/tokens)

 ## uploading gists